 Termination.

 Termination for Any or No Reason.
 The parties may terminate this MOU at any time upon the mutual consent of the parties.
-Either party may, with or without cause, terminate this MOU by providing written notice to the other party.
+At any time after December 31, 2025, either party may, with or without cause, terminate this MOU by providing written notice to the other party.
 Such termination shall be effective thirty (30) days after delivery of the notice.

-Termination for Breach.
+Termination for Material Breach.
 If either party materially breaches any of its obligations under this MOU, the non-breaching party may give the breaching party written notice of the breach and its intent to terminate this MOU.
-If the breaching-party fails to cure the breach within thirty (30) days after delivery of the notice, this MOU shall terminate upon the expiration of the thirty (30) day period.
+If the breaching-party fails to cure the breach within thirty (30) days after delivery of the notice, unless otherwise agreed at that time, the parties shall seek to resolve the dispute in accordance with the dispute resolution process provided in paragraph 12 of this Agreement.

 Effect of Termination and Orderly Transition.
 Upon termination of this MOU, NMCT shall pay ACF any outstanding amounts owed within thirty (30) days of the effective date of the termination.
 The parties shall return to one another, at each party’s own expense, any confidential information belonging to the other party.
 Both parties shall cooperate in good faith to bring all activities under this MOU to an orderly conclusion to minimize any adverse impact on the communities they serve.